On the cone of effective surfaces on $\overline{\mathcal A}_3$: Introduction

 \subsection{Acknowledgements}

 The first author would like to thank Leibniz Universit\"at Hannover for hospitality during multiple visits in 2016-2020, when most of the work for this paper was done.
 He would also like to thank the Alexander von Humboldt foundation for the Bessel award which has greatly supported this cooperation.
 The second author is grateful to Stony Brook University for hospitality during stays in 2016 and 2020.
+We thank the referee for their careful reading of the manuscript.